See below for the replays of our Canadian call-in show (part of the VP Live Talk Radio network).

 Credibility is everything.
 And every credible industry is subject by law to some oversight and regulation.
 This is a good thing, because consumers deserve to know that they're buying trustworthy products.

 Unfortunately, when it comes to the e-cigarette industry in Canada, the government of Canada is not being honest about what our products are - or what the law really says about them - or what the law requires of this industry.
 But regardless of what the government says or doesn't say, the law itself still speaks clearly and truthfully.
 Businesses still need to operate with credibility and legal compliance.
-So at Rainbow Vapor, we're not content to simply know what we're supposed to do, or merely talk about what we're supposed to do.
-We insist on knowing, speaking about and doing what the law says we're supposed to do in full - on walking the walk.
+At Rainbow Vapor, we're not content to simply know what we're supposed to do, or merely talk about what we're supposed to do.
+We insist on knowing, speaking about and demonstrably doing what the law says we're supposed to do - walking the walk.

 We want you to be informed about what that involves.
 Because your access to vaping is what's at stake.

 It's because we've done our homework that we know which laws and regulations do apply to our products, and which don't.
 Regrettably, many other vendors cannot say the same - and many vapers remain in the dark as well.
 Why is this is such a bad thing?
 Because allowing lies to go unchallenged is holding vaping back.
 Health Canada is not being honest about the regulatory fit for electronic cigarette products.
 In contradiction of their own definitions and the laws of Canada, they claim that any e-juice with nicotine is an unapproved medicine, and that e-cigarettes are unapproved medical devices.
 If e-cigarette vendors do not: